Let’s look at some tips for keeping your RV spick and span

 MOLD AND MILDEW

 Many commercial bleaches and mould removal products can damage protective coatings.
 We’ve tried all sorts of products, but now use oil of cloves.
 It’s environmentally friendly, and just a teaspoon in a bucket of warm water removes mould and prevents the spores from re-growing.
+Having good air conditioning is also a big must!

 • Shower – try using a shower gel rather than soap to prevent a build-up of soap scum.